 Cardio Exercises At Home

-1. Jump Rope: Jump rope is an amazing way to burn off calories fast and burns calories faster than running.
+1. Jump Rope: Jump rope is an amazing way to burn off calories fast and burn calories faster than running.

 Activities can range from high knees, jumping jacks, and jumping squats to activities that utilize small weights such as curls, shoulder press, and triceps extensions worked in with the cardio circuit.
 You can choose the difficulty level based on where you are at in terms of physical ability and take breaks as needed.
 Having a glass or bottle of water with you is an excellent way to keep up.